mitsuba-renderer/drjit/docs/basics.rst

 .. note::

-    It is generally desirable to use high-level Enoki template functions like :cpp:func:`enoki::load()` whenever possible since they are designed to produce the most efficient instruction sequences for the specified target architecture.
+    It is generally desirable to use high-level Dr.Jit template functions like :cpp:func:`drjit::load()` whenever possible since they are designed to produce the most efficient instruction sequences for the specified target architecture.
 In this case, we could also have written